10 Ancient Greek Myths About Trees

 Bust of Attis as a child, wearing the Phrygian cap.
 Parian marble, 2nd century AD Photo by jastrow

-Queen of Thrace, Phyllis and the almond tree
+Queen Phyllis of Thrace and the Almond Tree

-In yet another myth about the almond tree, the Queen of Thrace, Phyllis, waited so long for her lover, Theseus’ son, Demophon, to return from his journey, she was convinced he had found another love and out of despair, she committed suicide.
+In yet another myth about the almond tree, the Queen of Thrace, Phyllis, waited so long for her lover, Theseus’ son, Demophon, to return from his journey, she was convinced he had found another love and out of despair, she took her own life.

 Almonds